-- Consider the potential for a community hub of 3,500 square metres which includes: - Early years services (approx. 20% of the floor space); - General community services space; - An expanded library service; - o Flexible and adaptable meeting rooms; - Develop new areas of passive open space, including: - o Multi-generational playground opportunities; - Access to nature and places to linger and sit; - o A civic space for community gatherings; - Display of public art; - Advocate the private sector to increase the availability of long day care and residential aged care.
+- Consider the potential for a community facility of 3,500 square metres which includes: - Early years services (approx. 20% of the floor space); - General community services space; - An expanded library service; - Flexible and adaptable meeting rooms; - Develop new areas of passive open space, including: - o Multi-generational playground opportunities; - $\circ\quad$ Access to nature and places to linger and sit; - A civic space for community gatherings; - Display of public art; - Advocate the private sector to increase the availability of long day care and residential aged care.

-Other services including long day care and residential aged care were identified, however it is noted that these services are not provided by Council, and the Bayside Housing Strategy 2019 provides further direction in relation to these areas.
+Other services including long day care and residential aged care were identified, however it is noted that these services are not provided by Council.
 Some feedback from the community sought a more aspirational community facility which incorporates a Performing Arts Centre or leisure centre, which were considered through the social needs assessment.
 The assessment found that Hampton Activity Centre is not a suitable area for the location of regional or municipal level community infrastructure, and that any facility should be of a more neighbourhood scale, to respect both the community aspirations for a village scale and the constraints of the road network.

 It is anticipated that State Government will announce the introduction of three-year-old kindergarten (5 hours per week in 2021 and increasing to 15 hours by 2028).
-Through the detailed consideration of the uses to operate from any future community hub, consideration should be given to the extent of early years floorspace that is provided to respond to the demand for 3-year-old kindergarten places.
+Given the current supply of early years services in Hampton, it is assumed that a future community facility in the Hampton Activity Centre will not need to respond to the need for kindergarten programs.